 Kent Adult Education reserves the right to change published tutor details.
 All other amendments (dates/times/locations/prices) will be done with prior notice.

 Some of our courses require our learners to satisfy certain criteria before they enrol.
 You should ensure you read all the information on the website about your specific course before enrolling.
 By enrolling via the KAE website, you are confirming you have read these details and meet any enrolment requirements specified on the course outline.
 For courses requiring a pre-enrolment interview, you will be unable to enrol via the website.
 Please contact your centre to arrange an interview and enrolment and to discuss using any earned Club60 discounts.

-There may be help available if you can’t meet the cost of your course.
-If you are having problems, please mention this to a member of our Customer Relations Team as they may be able to offer payment by instalments, or other support with your costs.
+There may be help available if you can’t meet the cost of your course or are experiencing difficulties in accessing the online provision.
+Please speak to a member of our Customer Relations Team as they will be able to advise on the support available.

-You can seek help with the costs of your course fee, examination fee, travel, books, equipment and childcare.
-The level of help and availability will depend on the type of course you choose, your personal circumstances and family income.
-Funding is limited, it can only be allocated while it lasts and cannot be guaranteed, as funding rules can change during the year.
+You can seek help with the costs of your course fee, examination fee, travel, books, equipment (including IT equipment) and childcare.
+The level of help and availability will depend on the type of course you choose, your personal circumstances and income.
 You will need to meet a member of staff who will advise and assist you in completing the application forms.
 You will need to apply for financial assistance before you enrol and provide evidence of your circumstances.

 Employer or sponsor paying for an enrolment

 The website is intended for an individual learner to register and pay for a course at the time of enrolment.
 If you wish your employer or a sponsor to pay for course fees you must enrol via the centre offering the course.

 Please note that you must be aged 19 or over by the 31st August in the academic year in which your course begins.
 (Academic years run from 1st August to 31st July)